tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@ayush2609/index.md

 ## why are you taking this challenge?

-I want to learn more about React, React Native and GraphQL especially (Since I have not worked with it.).
+I want to learn more about React, React Native and GraphQL especially (Since I have not worked with it).

 I would also like to have a job switch.

 ## something interesting about you?